Spoilers For Hannah Brown’s First ‘Bachelorette’ Group Date: Speedos Reveal Plenty About Newest Bachelors

 Viewers have a lot to look forward to with Monday night’s episode of The Bachelorette.
-Spoilers tease that Hannah Brown will face some intense moments as she embraces her first dates of the season and a new sneak peek shares some relatively racy details.
+Spoilers tease that Hannah Brown will face some intense moments as she embraces her first dates of the season, and a new sneak peek shares some relatively racy details.

 As The Inquisitr has noted, the first date of the season is a group date.
 Hannah will take a handful of her suitors to a theater where they will be challenged to compete in a “Mr. Right Pageant.”
 The bachelors joining Brown reportedly include John Paul Jones, Dylan Barbour, Mike Johnson, Jonathan Saunders, Jed Wyatt, Luke Parker, Grant Eckel, and Luke Stone.